What’s in This Article

 Hotels track PAX counts to keep operations safe, efficient, and accurate.
 When you give the right number of guests, you help the hotel stay within occupancy limits and meet safety rules without friction.

-That data also sharpens resource allocation, so staff can plan rooms, linens, meals, and amenities without waste or shortages.
-Your PAX count can affect pricing and booking terms, since many hotels set rates by guest number.
+That data sharpens resource planning, so staff can prepare rooms, linens, meals, and amenities without waste or shortages.
+Your PAX count can also affect pricing and booking terms, since many hotels set rates by guest number.

 Accurate PAX counts help hotels plan rooms, linens, meals, and amenities while avoiding waste, shortages, and pricing surprises.

-It also keeps departments aligned: housekeeping, front desk, and service teams can prepare for arrivals and respond faster.
-For groups, accurate counts support room assignments, event setup, and logistics, which improves the guest experience.
+It keeps departments aligned too: housekeeping, the front desk, and service teams can all prepare for arrivals and respond faster.
+For groups, accurate counts support room assignments, event setup, and logistics, which improves the overall guest experience.

 Where You’ll See PAX on Bookings